MIDL-Conference/midl-website-2019/pages/program/full-papers.md

 # Full papers

+Accepted full papers have been published as [volume 102 of the Proceedings of Machine Learning Research](http://proceedings.mlr.press/v102/).
-Accepted full papers were presented either as long orals or spotlight presentations, and were accompanied by a poster presentation.
+At the conference, full papers were presented either as long orals or spotlight presentations, and were accompanied by a poster presentation.

 ## Long orals (18 min + 5 min Q&A)